 Laura Pennock, PMA®-CPT and Owner

-Robyn believes that practicing Pilates gives the body a strong, solid foundation for all activities of daily life and athletic pursuits.
-An instructor since 2011, she combines her interest in fitness and wellness with an affinity for guiding others to make connections within their own bodies.
-A graduate of Carnegie Mellon University, Robyn left a career as an advertising Art Director to raise her two sons.
-It was during this time that she discovered Pilates (and a fascination with human anatomy).
+Robyn believes that practicing Pilates gives the body the perfect foundation for all daily activities and athletic pursuits.
+An instructor since 2011, she combines her interest in wellness with an affinity for guiding others to make connections within their own bodies.

-Robyn is a PMA Certified Pilates Teacher with over 600 hours of training through Balanced Body and The Kane School.
-She also holds instructor certifications through AFAA and TRX, and continues her education through workshops including anatomy, back care, pre/post natal, active aging and cancer recovery.
+Robyn is a PMA Certified Pilates Teacher, and has completed over 600 hours of comprehensive training on all of the Pilates equipment through Balanced Body and the Kane School.
+A certified TRX and AFAA Fitness Instructor, she continues her education through workshops including anatomy, back care, pre/post natal, active aging and cancer recovery.

 Megan is a fun and cheerful true Florida Native.
 She received her Pilates certification through the Kane School of Core Integration in NYC and her BA in Dance Studies focusing on Dance Injury and Prevention from the University of South Florida.
 Megan has had a passion for anatomy for as long as she can remember, and enjoys sharing her anatomy knowledge with clients to help them better understand exercises and how the body moves.
 Her experience as a dancer provides her with a detailed sense of movement, allowing her to facilitate a thorough movement experience and workout for each client.
 Megan is currently pursuing her MFA at the University of Michigan and continues to perform and choreograph for her Brooklyn-based modern dance company that she has worked with since 2003.